Shailendra (lyricist): Career as a lyricist

 Shailendra also wrote lyrics for several Bhojpuri films.
 Avijit Ghosh mentions in his book, Cinema Bhojpuri, that Shailendra penned songs for Ganga Maiya Tohe Piyari Chadhaibo (the first Bhojpuri film), Ganga, Mitwa and Vidhana Naach Nachave.
 In page 184, Ghosh also writes that Shailendra received the best lyricist award for Ganga Maiyya... for all Bhojpuri and Magadhi films released till then at a function held in April 1965 in Calcutta.

+Career as producer

+The only film Shailendra produced is Teesri Kasam (1966).
+Directed by Basu Bhattacharya and starring Raj Kapoor and Waheeda Rehman, it was an adaptation of Phanishwar Nath Renu's famous short story Maare Gaye Ghulfam.
+The film is today regarded as a cult classic and won the National Film Award For the Best Film.
+However, the film was a box office bomb and resulted in a financial crisis for Shailendra.

 Last years

 In 1961 Shailendra invested heavily in the production of the movie Teesri Kasam (1966), directed by Basu Bhattacharya and starring Raj Kapoor and Waheeda Rehman.
 The film won the National Film Award for Best Feature Film.
 However, the film was a commercial failure.
-The falling health resulting from tensions associated with film production and anxiety due to financial loss, coupled with alcohol abuse, ultimately led to his early death.
+The falling health resulting from tensions associated with film production and anxiety due to financial loss, coupled with alcohol abuse, ultimately led to his early death on 14 December 1966.